Tight exponential analysis of universally composable privacy amplification and its applications: Uniform random number generation

-\Label{s2a} Firstly, we consider the uniform random number generation problem from a biased random number $a \in \cA$, which obeys a probability distribution $P^A$ when its cardinality $|\cA|$ is finite.
-There are two types protocols for this problem.
+\Label{s2a} Firstly, we consider the uniform random number generation problem from a biased random number $a \in \cA$, which obeys a probability distribution $P^A$ for finite cardinality $|\cA|$.
+There are two types of protocols for this problem.
 One is a protocol specialized for the given distribution $P^A$.
-The other is a universal protocol that does not depends on the given distribution $P^A$.
+The other is a universal protocol that does not depend on the given distribution $P^A$.
 The aim of this section is evaluate the performance of the latter setting.
 In the latter setting, our protocol is given by a function $f$ from $\cA$ to $\cM=\{1,\ldots, M\}$.
-In order to evaluate the protocol $f$, we use the $L_1$ distance (the variational distance)